 Benten-do Hall at Kamakura Hase-dera

-Fukutoku-benzaiten, known as the Goddess of music and wisdom is enshrined inside the hall.
+Fukutoku-benzaiten, known as the Goddess of music and wisdom is enshrined inside this hall.
 It is believed to dispel misfortunes and to give answers to prayers for developing technical skills.
 The Shonan area of Kamakura and Enoshima have a special relationship with the goddess and there are a lot of sites bearing her name.

 Benten-kutsu Cave at Kamakura Hase-dera